rustacean-station/rustacean-station.org/_episodes/interviews/2023-09-11-joel-marcey-pitching-rust.md

 #reddit: (leave blank on initial publish, amend with link and uncomment this line after Reddit thread has been posted)
 ---

-Marco Otto-Witte discusses how to pitch Rust to decision-makers with [Joel Marcey](https://joelmarcey.com/), the Director of Technology at the Rust Foundation.
+Marco Otte-Witte discusses how to pitch Rust to decision-makers with [Joel Marcey](https://joelmarcey.com/), the Director of Technology at the Rust Foundation.

 ### Contributing to Rustacean Station